 Bake up a batch of banana chocolate scones on the weekend and pop them in the freezer for easy on-the-go breakfasts or snacks throughout the week.
 No one will be sad to have a supply of homemade scones in the freezer!

-If you like fruit in your scones, make sure you also add Apple Cinnamon Scones with Maple Glaze and Raspberry Cream Cheese Scones to your list.
+If you like fruit in your scones, make sure you also add Apple Cinnamon Scones with Maple Glaze and Peach Scones to your your list.

 Banana Chocolate Scones